Ninja-Squad/ninja-squad.github.com/_posts/2019-05-14-build-your-angular-application-with-bazel.md

 Once the application is generated, you can use the usual commands:
 `ng serve`, `ng test` and `ng build` but now they use Bazel!
+Note that all commands run with AoT compilation, whereas in the "classic" CLI you have to turn it on explicitely.

 ## Adding Bazel to an existing project